Frequently Asked Questions

 About 76 percent of registrants report that they are between 18 and 30 years old.
 Younger people can also benefit if their reading skills are sufficient to understand the explanations and feedback in English.
 Approximately 10 percent of our registered users are between ages 14 and 17.
 Older people can benefit as well: 14 percent are over 30 years old.

 The large majority of registrants do pass a Certification Test, though it often takes multiple attempts.
-They are 3 to 5 times more likely to pass their first test after engaging successfully with our instruction and practice tests.
+They are 4 to 5 times more likely to pass if they successfully complete our instruction and practice tests, when compared with those who have not passed.

 I can't register.
 Where's the e-mail for completing my registration?